szeweq/mc-repack/README.md

 There is a lot of things that should be fixed or optimized.
 New feature ideas are welcome, just file an issue.

 ## Can I use it outside Minecraft?
-Yes.
+Sure!
 The tool does not recognize that an archive is not a Minecraft mod nor a resource pack (yet).

 ## Future plans
 - Aggresive mode – minify JavaScript and shader files (potentially breaking debugging).
 - Strip unwanted data in JSON files
-- Recompress `.class` files more efficiently